hashimiryhaan/Typing-Test/README.md

 - **Typing Speed Measurement**: Calculates your typing speed in Words Per Minute (WPM).
 - **Accuracy Check**: Ensures the typed sentence matches the provided sentence.
 - **User-Friendly Interface**: A clean and intuitive design using Tkinter.
 - **Instant Feedback**: Displays your speed and accuracy after completing the test.
+- - **countdown Timer**: 60-second countdown timer that encouragesa consistent burst of speed from the first second.

 ## Project Structure
 - **Python (Tkinter)**: Used to build the GUI and implement the game logic.